emannuelOC/tutorial_coreml/README.md

 In our example, we will use a famous model, the [VGG16](https://arxiv.org/abs/1409.1556), which is used to classify images, and luckily for us it is one of the pre-trained models that are available in [Core ML](https://developer.apple.com/machine-learning/).

+⚠️ Important: if you actually wanna implement a computer vision application, maybe you should check the new [Vision framework](https://developer.apple.com/documentation/vision).
+What we wanna show in this post is how you can use a pretrained model in order to make your apps more powerful with machine learning.

 ## Downloading the model

 In our example, we will use a model that is already available in the `.mlmodel` format.
 However if you have your model trained in a different framework such as Keras, for example, you can use %%%% to convert it to the appropriate format.